dtcenter/ufs-case-studies/docs/source/2019Barry.rst

     The UFS Medium-Range Weather (MRW) Application (App) is used to prepare initial conditions, compile and run the UFS model, and postprocess the raw model outputs.
 Two model configuration suites (``GFSv15p2`` and ``GFSv16beta``) are tested using the :emphasis:`C768` (~13km) spatial resolution with 64 vertical levels (default).

-    The case runs are initialized at 00z Jul 11, 2019 with 120 hours forecasting.
+    The case runs are initialized at 00z Jul 11, 2019 with a forecast length of 120 hours.
 The app uses ``./xmlchange`` to change the runtime settings.
 The settings that need to be modified to set up the start date, start time, and run time are listed below.

     .. code-block:: bash